eylulsatir/health-payment-system/README.md

 This project is a **Health Payment System** that allows users to send payments using Stellar's native token (XLM) and attach short messages to those payments.
 It includes features such as regular payments, balance checking, bulk payments, and viewing transaction history.

+## Advantages of Integrating Blockchain with Healthcare

+- **Data Security**: Secure storage and sharing of patient data.
+- **Transparency and Traceability**: Medical records are transparent and easily traceable.
+- **Cost and Time Efficiency**: Automation of processes and reduction of costs.

 ## Features

 - **XLM Transfer**: Users can transfer Stellar's native token (XLM) to other users.